Join a study

 - The survey only takes about 30 minutes.
 It starts with a few questions to make sure you are eligible for the study.
 Next, it asks questions about you, your back pain, and how you feel about the treatment you’re starting.

-- The survey should be completed within 7 days of your first appointment for the new treatment.
+- The survey should be completed before your first appointment for the new treatment or within 7 days after your appointment.

-- If you are eligible and complete the survey in that timeframe, the study will give you $20 cash as a thank you!
+- If you are eligible and complete the survey in that timeframe, the study will give you $20 as a thank you.

 - Some people may be eligible to take the survey a second time and will receive an extra $10.